author parentcircle author parentcircle author parentcircle author parentcircle author parentcircle author parentcircle

-However, the next year, his grades dipped and he started losing confidence in himself as a student.
-Feelings of hopelessness gradually set in and he started criticising himself for his failures.
-His morale took a further beating when his seniors started ridiculing him for his sense of dressing and body language.
-Consequently, Rahul lost his appetite, suffered sleepless nights and grew weak.
+However, the next year, his grades dipped, and he started losing confidence in himself as a student.
+Feelings of hopelessness gradually set in, and he started criticising himself for his failures.
+His morale took a further beating when his seniors started ridiculing him for his sense of dressing style and body language.
+Consequently, Rahul lost his appetite, suffered sleepless nights, and grew weak.
 He also started skipping school and avoiding participation in social activities.

 A week before the start of his final exams, Rahul started showing signs of agitation and grew increasingly upset.
-His change of behaviour raised concerns in the minds of his parents and they checked his room.
+His change of behaviour raised concerns in the minds of his parents, and they checked his room.
 They were shocked to find that he was abusing sleep medications prescribed for his father.
-His parents took him to see a psychologist and psychotherapy was initiated.
+His parents took him to see a psychologist, and psychotherapy was initiated.
 Rahul also started receiving treatment from a psychiatrist for addiction to drugs, and symptoms of sleeplessness and suicidal ideation.
-After a prolonged treatment, Rahul's condition improved and he started attending school again.
-He began to use better-coping strategies to deal with the pressures at school.
+After prolonged treatment, Rahul's condition improved, and he started attending school again.
+He began to use better coping strategies to deal with the pressures at school.

-In order to help parents deal with teenagers like Rahul, this article gives an outline of clinical depression and its symptoms.
+To help parents deal with teenagers like Rahul, this article outlines clinical depression and its symptoms.
 It also discusses when and why parents must watch out for warning signs of depression.

 Nowadays, depression has become a familiar word.
-It is a mental health condition that is not restricted to a particular age group and is experienced by children, teenagers and adults.
-How widespread depression is among teenagers was revealed in a study entitled 'Improving recognition of adolescent depression in primary' conducted by Zuckerbrot and Jensen published in Archives of Pediatrics and Adolescent Medicine in 2006.
-Their research revealed that 3-9 per cent of teenagers meet the criteria for depression at any one time, and towards the end of adolescence, almost 20 per cent teenagers report a lifetime prevalence of depression.
-One of the reasons for the spread of depression is its late detection.
-Depression is often detected late, as its symptoms closely resemble normal teenage issues related to changing hormone levels, developing bodies, identity crisis (Who am I?), academic stress and relationship problems.
+It is a mental health condition that is not restricted to a particular age group and is experienced by children, teenagers, and adults.
+How widespread depression is among teenagers was revealed in a study entitled 'Improving recognition of adolescent depression in primary care' conducted by Zuckerbrot and Jensen, published in the Archives of Pediatrics and Adolescent Medicine in 2006.
+Their research revealed that 3-9 per cent of teenagers meet the criteria for depression at any one time, and towards the end of adolescence, almost 20 per cent of teenagers report a lifetime prevalence of depression.
+One of the reasons for the spread of depression is its late detection, as its symptoms closely resemble normal teenage issues related to changing hormone levels, developing bodies, identity crisis (Who am I?), academic stress, and relationship problems.

-Some common factors that cause depression in teens are as follows:
+Some common factors that cause depression in teens are:

 There are various types of depression, each with some symptoms similar to others.
 The categorisation of depression into different types helps doctors and mental health professionals provide the right treatment, as all types cannot be treated with the same medication.